Vegan Guide to Myanmar

-The owners were super friendly and speak perfect English, so communication was easy when explaining our request and we enjoyed salads, soups, fried snacks and curries as part of our lunch and dinner here.
-The food was freshly prepared, plentiful and delicious, so this combined with an enviable location on the banks of the Irrawaddy River (also called Ayeyarwaddy) make Salay River View Inn the perfect option in Salay.
+The owners were super friendly and speak perfect English, so communication was easy when explaining our requests and we enjoyed salads, soups, fried snacks and curries as part of our lunch, dinner and breakfast here.
+The food was freshly prepared, plentiful and delicious; this combined with an enviable location on the banks of the Irrawaddy River (also called Ayeyarwaddy) make Salay River View Inn the perfect option in Salay.

 Blessed with an incredible location on the never ending beach at Ngwe Saung, Eskala Resort was our chosen base when visiitng this sleepy beach town 5 hours west of Yangon.
-We were prepared to have to search hard for vegan food when we were here and perhaps even lower our expectations so we were over the moon with what we were offered.
+We were prepared to have to search hard for vegan food when we were here but were over the moon with what we were offered.

 A real highlight was the family style sharing plates for lunch at ‘Village House’ where all of the vegetables came from the adjacent organic vegetable garden and the cuisine was based on traditional Rahkine state recipes.
-Dishes included super fresh bottle gourd tops lightly fried in garlic and a crunchy white fungus salad with lime and chilli, or how about fried vegetable fritters served with an insanely delicious tamarind sauce?
+Dishes included super fresh bottle gourd tops lightly fried in garlic and a crunchy white fungus salad with lime and chilli.
+Sounds interesting?
+How about fried vegetable fritters served with an insanely delicious tamarind sauce?

-Trust us when we say the food was good here and anyone visiting Ngwe Saung whether staying at Eskala Resort or not should call in and pre order the vegetarian and vegan lunch at ‘Village House’.
-You can read more about this meal and the other vegan delights we enjoyed (including a spicy noodle salad which we had for breafast every day) in our review of Eskala Resort.
+Trust us when we say the food was good here and anyone visiting Ngwe Saung whether staying at Eskala Resort or not should call in and pre-order the vegetarian and vegan lunch at ‘Village House’.
+You can read more about this meal and the other vegan delights we enjoyed (including the most addictively delicious spicy noodle salad which we had for breafast every day) in our review of Eskala Resort.

 Home Food and Drink